-Windows Defender Application Control (WDAC) can control what runs on Windows 10 and Windows 11, by setting policies that specify whether a driver or application is trusted.
+Windows Defender Application Control (WDAC) can control what runs on Windows 10, Windows 11, and Windows Server 2016 and later, by setting policies that specify whether a driver or application is trusted.
 A policy includes policy rules that control options such as audit mode, and file rules (or file rule levels) that specify how applications are identified and trusted.

 Windows Defender Application Control policy rules

 You can set several rule options within a WDAC policy.
-Table 1 describes each rule option, and whether they have supplemental policies.
-However, option 5 isn't implemented as it's reserved for future work, and option 7 isn't supported.
+Table 1 describes each rule option, and whether supplemental policies can set them.
+Some rule options are reserved for future work or not supported.

-We recommend that you use Enabled:Audit Mode initially because it allows you to test new Windows Defender Application Control policies before you enforce them.
+We recommend that you use Enabled:Audit Mode initially because it allows you to test new WDAC policies before you enforce them.
 With audit mode, no application is blocked—instead the policy logs an event whenever an application outside the policy is started.
 To allow these applications, you can capture the policy information from the event log, and then merge that information into the existing policy.
 When the Enabled:Audit Mode is deleted, the policy runs in enforced mode.

 Table 1.
 Windows Defender Application Control policy - policy rule options